utdk/simplesamlphp_auth/README.md

   - The most common reason for things not working is the SP session storage type is still set to phpsession.
   - If that's set up correctly, make sure your Drupal installation can connect to a working SimpleSAMLphp instance.
   See "INSTALLATION" above.

+* Usernames are not correctly synchronized or result in errors:
+  - Drupal usernames need to be unique.
+This is enforced in code and on database level.
+Based on your settings, it's possible that this is not enforced in the SimpleSAMLphp attributes that are received, or that a pre-existing Drupal user already exists with the same username.
+Here's how you can fix this problem:
+    - It is recommended to set the SimpleSAMLphp Auth setting "SimpleSAMLphp attribute to be used as username for the user" to a SAML attribute that is unique, preferably the same as "SimpleSAMLphp attribute to be used as unique identifier for the user".
+This might make the Drupal username less human-readable, and might not be how you want to visually represent the user on your website.
+You can fix this by altering how the account's name is displayed by using hook_user_format_name_alter().
+    - In case of pre-existing users with the same username, you should verify if the pre-existing Drupal user and SAML- authenticated users are one and the same person.
+If so, make sure you have enabled the setting "Automatically enable SAML authentication for existing users upon successful login".
+This will make sure the existing Drupal user will be linked to the SAML-autenticated user, and not result in errors.
+Though you should make sure that this action is valid, and won't result in SAML-authenticated users taking over accounts of other pre-existing Drupal users.